Budva: Tourism

 Tourism is the main driver of the economy of Budva.
 It is a significant tourist destination on the eastern Adriatic, and by far the most popular destination in Montenegro.
-During the 2013, Budva recorded 668,931 tourist visits, and 4,468,913 overnight stays, thus accounting for 44,8% of tourist visits to Montenegro, and 47,5% of its overnight stays.
+During 2013, Budva recorded 668,931 tourist visits, and 4,468,913 overnight stays, thus accounting for 44,8% of tourist visits to Montenegro, and 47,5% of its overnight stays.

 Although Budva is notable for its long history and its well-preserved Old Town, it is not primarily known as a destination for sightseeing or cultural tourism.
 Unlike Kotor or Dubrovnik, Budva has an image of a crowded beach resort, with a lively and vibrant atmosphere and a very active nightlife.

 Beaches

-The Budva Riviera has some of the most attractive beaches of south Adriatic, and the most pleasant climate in Montenegro.
-Mogren beach is arguably the best known and most attractive of the Budva city beaches, nested beneath the cliffs of the Spas hill, between cape Mogren and the Avala hotel.
-The beach is separated from the city by the slopes of Spas hill that plunge to the sea, and is only accessible by a 250m long narrow path along the cliffs.
-Other city beaches include the small Ričardova glava ("Richard's Head") and Pizana beaches, next to the Old Town, as well as the 1.6 km long Slovenska plaža (Slav beach), that makes up the most of the city's coast.
+Mogren Beach is arguably the best known and most attractive of the Budva city beaches, nested beneath the cliffs of the Spas hill, between cape Mogren and the Avala hotel.
+The beach stretches over 350 m and is divided into two distinct areas, Mogren 1 and Mogren 2.
+The beach is separated from Budva by the Spas hill and is accessible from the old town by a concrete path running 150 m along the cliffs.
+The remains of Mogren Fortress are accessible from hiking trails from Mogren 2.

+Other city beaches include the small Ričardova Glava Beach ("Richard's Head") and Pizana Beach, next to the Old Town, as well as the 1.6 km long Slovenska plaža (Slav beach), that makes up most of the city's coast.

 However, majority of the beaches of Budva Riviera are outside the city itself.
 Jaz Beach is a long and spacious beach west of Budva, its hinterland serving as a popular concert and festival venue, as well as a campground.
 Bečići resort town, with its long sandy beach, is situated south-east of the city, separated from Budva by the Zavala peninsula.

 Further to the south, numerous small beaches and towns, make up the more high end and exclusive part of Budva Riviera.
 This is especially true for the famous Sveti Stefan town, but also for other smaller Paštrovići settlements in the area, that once were unassuming fishing villages.
 The area of Sveti Stefan and Pržno, including Miločer resort with its park and secluded beaches, is considered the most exclusive area of the Montenegrin coast.

 The town of Petrovac and the undeveloped Buljarica field occupy the very south of the Budva municipality.

 Sveti Nikola Island is located opposite of Old Town, 1 km across the Budva bay.
 Connected to the mainland via water bus, the island and its beaches are an excursion site for tourists visiting Budva.